zmsp/zmsp.github.io/_posts/2016-05-18-ext-jsExtjs-common-gotchas.md

   - extjs
   - javascript
 ---
+# tldr:
+- Do not edit Extjs core.
+- Do not use ID.
+- Keep your code clean and simple.
+- Learn and use debugging tools.

 # Extjs

 After coding in ExtJs for more then a year, these are my tips.
 Some of these are from readings others are personal experience.